 Install Kubernetes using Docker on macOS

-On macOS, we have several ways to install Kubernetes such as using the Minikube tool or using the Docker.
-In this tutorial, I introduce you all how to install Kubernetes using Docker!
+On macOS, we have several ways to install Kubernetes, such as using the Minikube tool or using Docker.
+In this tutorial, I will introduce you all on how to install Kubernetes using Docker!

-First of all, of course we need to install Docker on macOS.
-I have a tutorial to do this, if you do not know then can refer to!
+First of all, of course, we need to install Docker on macOS.
+I have a tutorial to do this, if you do not know, then you can refer to!

 By default, Kubernetes is not enabled when we install Docker.
-To install Kubernetes, click the Enable Kubernetes button and click the Apply button to enable it!
+So to install Kubernetes, click the Create cluster button:

-A window will pop up, asking us to install the Kubernetes cluster as follows:
+A window will appear, asking us to install the Kubernetes cluster as follows:

-Click Install button to start installation of Kubernetes cluster!
+Please click the Install button to start installing Kubernetes cluster!

 Finish: